yashaka/easy-web-tests-python/README.md

 i.e. if so far you used all these helpers only in one file, there is no actual need to move them into separate one;)

-Some companies do not use PageObject pattern because structure their tests in the way that these helpers are used only in one file
+Some companies do not use PageObject pattern because structure their tests in the way that these helpers are used only in one file.
 Though this is of course not a general recommended principle.
 Everything should be applied in context.
 Sometimes it will work, sometimes not.